To achieve financial freedom and grow wealth over long periods of time, it’s vital to understand the concept of inflation.

 4. Gold and Gold Mining Stocks

 For thousands of years, humans have used gold as a store of value.
-Although the price of gold can be somewhat volatile in the short term, few assets have maintained their purchasing power as well as gold in the long term.
+Although the price of gold or other precious metals can be somewhat volatile in the short term, few assets have maintained their purchasing power as well as gold in the long term.
 Like real estate, gold is a hard asset with limited supply.

 Still, the question of “is gold a hedge against inflation?” has different answers depending on whom you ask.
 Some critics claim that because there are other variables involved and the price of gold doesn’t always track inflation exactly, that it is not a good inflation hedge.
 And there might be some circumstances under which this holds true.